 Port Waratah is party to the Capacity Framework Arrangements at the Port of Newcastle.

 The Capacity Framework Arrangements were granted by the Australian Competition and Consumer Commission (ACCC) in 2009.
 This long-term solution to ongoing capacity constraints in the Hunter Valley Coal Chain was made with Newcastle Coal Infrastructure Group (NCIG) and the Newcastle Port Corporation to give effect to port capacity arrangements and permission to apply industry levies where appropriate.
 The framework also impedes anti-competitive behaviour.
 To date, Port Waratah has not been subject to any legal proceedings in this regard.

 We encourage a culture of shared responsibility and accountability and do not allow Port Waratah’s agents or employees to receive gifts that may be perceived as influencing their duty to act in the best interests of Port Waratah.
 Port Waratah does not tolerate corruption in any form.
 While we will always seek to enter into commercially favourable agreements, we do this on the condition that they are not at the expense of our organisational values or business drivers.

-Customer privacy is an element of the Long Term ship or Pay Contract that is held between Port Waratah and each of our customers.
-Our Services Portal system is designed to ensure that our customers can only see the information available to them under this agreement.
+Customer privacy is an element of the Long-Term Ship or Pay Contract that is held between Port Waratah and each of our customers.
+Our Services Portal is designed to ensure that our customers can only see the information available to them under this agreement.
 We have formal internal processes and procedures in place to prevent disclosure of sensitive information.
 Our Service Assurance department maintains an internal customer enquiry log where we record any enquiries raised by our customers.
-Port Waratah has not experienced any complaints regarding breaches of customer privacy.